leced/o365-usefullscripts/Show-Hierarchical-Organization/README.md

 Show-Hierarchical-Organization
 ===================

-Show-Hierarchical-Organization render a tree that show the user with all direct reports users and its own boss.
+Show-Hierarchical-Organization render a tree that represent a hierarchical organization for the user selected.
 It looks like delve rendering.

 Usage :